Cyberbullying Prevention Guide for Parents (English)

 - Treat others well, including your child.
 If you model with respect, kindness, patience, and empathy, your child will learn from your example.

-- Share your concerns with your child’s teacher, counselor, principal, or other respected adult.
+- Share your concerns with your child’s teacher, counselor, principal, or another respected adult.
 Work together to send a clear message to your child that all bullying must stop.

 - Explain to your child that cyberbullying and online aggression can potentially have long-lasting consequences at the school district, state, federal, and civil levels, including getting sent home from school, expelled from school, charged with a crime, arrested by a policeman, or even sued by another family.